How to Make Glow in the Dark Bubbles

 Use straws or bubble wands to blow bubbles.

-Notes: “Charging the solution” means activating the glow-in-the-dark pigments by placing it in daylight.
+Notes: “Charging the solution” means activating the glow-in-the-dark pigments by placing them in daylight.
 (I used a daylight flashlight.)
 The longer you charge the paint the longer the glow lasts.

 This glow in the dark paint does not require a black light although a black light was used in some photos to help light the bowl in the dark.